medicor/eda/README.md

-# EDA
+EDA
+===

-a Polymer application for explorative data analysis in Stratum quality register platform.
+a Stratum widget for simple explorative data analysis